 - Municipal securities sales principals are associated with securities firms and perform supervisory activities with respect to municipal securities that are limited to sales to and purchases from customers of municipal securities.

-The MSRB provides study outlines and a guide for its municipal securities qualification examinations.
+The MSRB provides study outlines for its municipal securities qualification examinations.

 FINRA administers qualification examinations for the other categories of municipal securities professionals.

 - Series 6 – The Investment Company Products/Variable Contracts Limited Representative Examination

 - Series 7 – The General Securities Representative Examination qualifies an individual as a municipal securities sales limited representative.

 - Series 10 – The General Securities Sales Supervisor's Examination qualifies a municipal securities sales supervisor.